sfc-aqua/network-architecture-specifications/draft-aqua-network-architecture.md

 states by quantum network nodes.
 Rules are collected into RuleSets.
 At a Node, each connection is governed by a RuleSet.

+A DistRuleSet is the set of all RuleSets governing the operation of a connection, at all nodes.

 The detailed syntax and semantics of Rules and RuleSets are out of scope for this document.
 See {{cocori-ms-thesis}}.